zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/AutoGen Core/index.md

 # Tutorial: AutoGen Core

+> This tutorial is AI-generated!
+To learn more: https://github.com/The-Pocket/Tutorial-Codebase-Knowledge

 AutoGen Core helps you build applications with multiple **_Agents_** that can work together.
 Think of it like creating a team of specialized workers (*Agents*) who can communicate and use tools to solve problems.
 The **_AgentRuntime_** acts as the manager, handling messages and agent lifecycles.